MaelLefeuvre/BADGER/doc/README.badger-plots.md

 - ### <a name="transpose-1"></a>transpose

   > <ins>**Description**</ins>: Transpose the plotting order of benchmarked methods and biological conditions.
-When the value is set to `no`, Every tested biological condition is plotted within a separate plot, while individual bars will correspond to a given kinship estimation method.
+When the value is set to `no`, every tested biological condition is plotted within a separate plot, while individual bars will correspond to a given kinship estimation method.
 Setting this value to `yes` will instead split the results of every kinship estimation method in a separate subplot, while individual bars will correspond to a given biological condition.

   > <ins>**Allowed values**</ins>: (boolean) Any value parseable as a boolean, according to the YAML format specifications (See: [YAML boolean](https://yaml.org/spec/1.2.2/#10212-boolean), for more details.)